spookygames/flarum-ext-auth-keycloak/README.md

 ## Extension settings

 In the end, extension settings will be:
+* Keycloak version: the version of your Keycloak instance.
 * Server URL: the URL to your Keycloak instance, like https://keycloak.example.com/auth.
-Beware the "auth" with no trailing slash.
+Beware the "auth" with no trailing slash for Keycloak versions < 20.
 * Realm: the authentication realm you created for your Flarum.
 * Client ID: the name of the client you created above.
 * Client Secret: defaults to client ID if you do not override.